 Introduce yourself and thank a subscriber for joining your mailing list.
 Tell them what to expect from your emails and how often they will hear from you.
 You can also guide your subscribers through your service, introduce your agents, and show how to get started.

 Targeted emails are aimed at a particular segment of your audience defined either by their location, purchase history, or income.
-Such emails help to boost your open rates due to a high level of personalization and create a stronger bond with your subscribers.
+Reminder emails help boost your open rates due to a high level of personalization and create a stronger bond with your subscribers.

 Take a look at the real estate email example based on the user’s browsing history.
 Zillow built it based on user’s previous searches and locations they had saved.